TL;DR

 The task

 Month-end closed.
-You have an actuals-vs-plan table.
+You have an actuals-vs-plan table that is reconciled and locked.
 The CFO wants variance commentary by 9am.
 You have 30 minutes and a copy of the file.
+This is a writing problem, not an investigation problem — and that is precisely the part AI is good at.

 When this is the right job for AI

-- You can give AI just the variances and your top 1-2 known causes per line.
+- You can give AI just the variances and your top one to two known causes per line.
+The model explains; it does not discover.

-- You want narrative, not investigation.
-If you do not yet know why a line missed, AI cannot tell you.
+- You want narrative, not root-cause analysis.
+If you do not yet know why a line missed, mark it “in progress” — the model cannot reverse-engineer a GL it never saw.

 What to feed the AI